 Personal loans are flexible loans that you can use for almost any purpose.
-They have higher interest rates than other types of loans, such as mortgages or auto loans, but you don’t have to provide any collateral and the application process tends to be shorter and involve less paperwork.
+They have higher interest rates than other types of loans, such as mortgages or auto loans, but you don’t have to provide any collateral, and the application process tends to be shorter and involve less paperwork.

 Personal lenders usually offer maximum loans of $25,000 to $50,000, though some lenders will let you borrow $100,000 or more.
-If you see a lender offering a personal loan large enough for you to finance a mobile home, it can be a good way to borrow the money that you need.
+If you see a lender offering a personal loan large enough for you to finance a mobile home, it might be a good way to borrow the money that you need.

 Steps to finance a mobile home